 - Preheat oven to 400 degrees.
 Butter a 1 quart casserole or gratin dish.

-- In a saucepan combine sunchokes, ¾ cup PLUS 2 tablespoons of the cream, ginger, garlic, salt and pepper over medium heat, stirring constantly to prevent burning.
+- In a saucepan combine sunchokes, ¾ cup PLUS 2 tablespoons of the cream, ginger, garlic, salt and pepper over medium-low heat, stirring constantly to prevent burning.
 Let cook 5 minutes once hot to combine all flavors and soften the sunchokes.

-- Add to sunchoke mixture in saucepan and continue to cook 5-10 minutes longer until the mixture begins to thicken.
+- Add to sunchoke mixture in saucepan and continue to cook 5-8 minutes (over medium-low heat) longer until the mixture begins to thicken.

 - In a small bowl combine the bread crumbs and pecans and stir to fully mix together.